Uninett/Howitz/README.rst

         $ python3 -m howitz

-    2. Open Howitz in browser.
-By default in dev, Howitz will be accessible on  http://127.0.0.1:5000.
+    2. Open Howitz in the browser.
+By default in dev, Howitz will be accessible at http://127.0.0.1:5000.

     Read more about running Howitz in the `Play around`_ section.